 Second Glance: Reading Anthony Trollope (October 2009)

-Review of David Constantine, In Another Country and The Life-Writer (Fall 2016)
+Review of David Constantine, The Life Writer and In Another Country (Fall 2016) (PDF)

 Quill & Quire

-Review of George Fetherling, The Carpenter of Montreal (forthcoming October 2017)
+Review of George Fetherling, The Carpenter of Montreal (October 2017)

 Review of Adam Sternbergh, The Blinds (June 2017)